MoisesDuarte/v-oneiric-gardens/README.md

 # v-oneiric-gardens

 ## Description
-Update of the HTML5 narrative blog template using Vue and BootstrapVue component library, based on a ui design made in whimsical.
+HTML5 narrative blog template using Vue and BootstrapVue component library, based on a UI design made in whimsical

 ## Project setup
 ```